 - Parodied in one episode when Mrs. Puff is, once again, in a horrible situation due to SpongeBob's driving skills.
 She asks where did she go wrong, we get a flashback of her saying that she will never give up as long as a student wants to learn, then SpongeBob walks into the scene as she finishes her speech.

-- There's also the scene in the page image, where a previously happy-looking supermarket clerk is now jaded and short-tempered.
+- There's also the scene where a previously happy-looking supermarket clerk is now jaded and short-tempered.
 It's heavily implied that having to interact with SpongeBob on a regular basis was the reason behind the attitude shift.

 - In the Trollhunters episode "Bad Coffee", the teachers confess their ennui in their roles as teachers to one another.
 Coach Lawrence is frustrated by his inability to connect with Steve (whose mom he is dating), Miss Janeth is depressed that she is unable to impact her students like she wanted, and Senor Uhl finds his students to be lacking in discipline and has no patience for their antics.